Life As a Range Manager

 - Department of Natural Resources Officer (DNR Officer)

-In the United States, there were 22,300 jobs for Range Manager in 2016.
+In 2016, there was an estimated number of 22,300 jobs in the United States for Range Manager.
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Range Manager by 2026.
 There will be an estimated 2,000 positions for Range Manager per year.

 The states with the most job growth for Range Manager are Colorado, New Hampshire, and Utah.
 Watch out if you plan on working in Rhode Island, New Mexico, or Maryland.
 These states have the worst job growth for this type of profession.